How to Get the Most Out of Your Suit

 A suit should only need dry cleaning very rarely, but always ensure to send all parts of the suit.
 The colour may fade slightly during the wash, leaving you with mismatched jacket and trousers if you don’t dry clean them at the same time.

 Buy a second pair of men’s trousers, more often than not your trousers will wear out before the jacket.
 Investing in a second pair of trousers to increase the lifespan of your suit.

 A suit for any situation

-A great way to get more out of your suit is to wear your jacket/waistcoat or trousers with other types of clothing to fit the occasion.
+A great way to get more out of your suit is to wear your jacket/waistcoat or trousers with other types of men's clothing to fit the occasion.
 If you're going down to the pub or a bar after a hard working week why not try pairing the jacket with a shirt and jeans for a smart casual look.
 On warmer days try wearing the waistcoat and chinos or jeans.
 The trousers can also be worn with casual shirts for a more 'lazy day' style.
 Of course, you could simply drop the tie from your look and wear the suit jacket, shirt and trousers.

 The contrast look is another way to style your suit, wear grey trousers with a navy jacket or how about a grey waistcoat with navy jacket and trousers?

 A flexible suit is an outfit which looks good whatever the occasion.
 Just keep in mind if you're wearing the jacket or trousers more often than other parts of the suit the colour may fade faster.

 A suit which can last a long time and adapt for almost any occasion is an item every gentleman needs in his wardrobe.
 Taking care of your suit is key, not to mention using a lint roller on occasion!
 Before deciding on which suit to purchase, keep in mind the fit, material and overall quality.
 Let us know your tips on getting the most out of your suit on Facebook or Twitter!